UK Stamp Duty

 - The total tax bill in this example is £17,500.

 You can calculate your tax bill using this online calculator at www.stampdutyrates.co.uk.

 Commercial properties have different rates of SDLT as follows:

-Up to date information on the rates charged by HMRC can be found on their website here
+Up to date information on the rates charged are found HMRC website, together with all areas this tax effects.

-As with all taxes it may be difficult to avoid stamp duty charges although there are exempt areas and different levels for disadvantaged areas (although currently these rates are less favourable than the standard rates shown above).
+As with all taxes, it may be difficult to avoid stamp duty charges although there are exempt areas.
+There are also different levels for disadvantaged areas (although currently these rates are less favourable than the standard rates shown above).

-People who charge less for their home and value their fixtures and fittings at an unrealistic rate may have their sale scrutinised by the Inland Revenue who can investigate sales for up to 9 months after the transaction has completed.
+People who charge less for their home and value their fixtures and fittings at an unrealistic rate may have their sale scrutinised by the Inland Revenue.
+They can investigate sales for up to 9 months after the transaction has completed.

 Stamp Duty on Shares

 There are two types of duty levied on share purchases.
 Stamp Duty Reserve Tax (SDRT) is payable when stockbrokers use the CREST electronic trading systems which almost all of them do these days.
 It's a flat 0.5% of the purchase price paid no matter what the shares are actually worth.

 For all other transactions that use a stock transfer form, the percentage is still 0.5% on the price paid for shares but rounded up to the next £5.